mrtalhim/filament-modules/README.md

 - A command to create a new Filament resource in your module
 - A command to create a new Filament page in your module
 - A command to create a new Filament widget in your module
+- **🛡️ Centralized Authentication**: Module panels automatically inherit main panel authentication
+- **🔄 Configurable Navigation**: Customizable "Back to Admin" buttons in module panels
+- **🏗️ Independent Panels**: Each module can have its own Filament panel with dedicated URLs
 - Organize your admin panel into Cluster, one for each supported module.

 ## Requirements